Application of quantum Darwinism to a structured environment: Results

-Now turning our attention to case (ii), we address the dynamical behaviour of the correlations with respect to the full fraction of pseudomodes, displayed in Fig. \ref{AD}.
+Now turning our attention to case (ii), we address the dynamical behavior of the correlations with respect to the full fraction of pseudomodes, displayed in Fig. \ref{AD}.
 Let us start by considering the regime $\Gamma\ll\Gamma_+$.
 Remarkably, when the dynamics are non-Markovian, Eq. (\ref{eq:Holevo}) stays close to its maximum value over the course of the interaction, and hence the classical correlations are robust to the noise influence of the Markovian environment.
-This is also true but to a lesser extent in the case of Markovian dynamics\textemdash we recall that the effect of noise is more substantial with a higher rate of increase in vacuum population, which here increases the damping rate of the classical information by a factor proportional to $\Gamma_+/\Omega_0$ (e.g. roughly ten times larger gradient between $\Gamma_+=\Omega_0$ and $\Gamma_+=10\Omega_0$).
+This is also true but to a lesser extent in the case of Markovian dynamics\textemdash we recall that the effect of noise is more substantial with a higher rate of increase in vacuum population, which here increases the damping rate of the classical information by a factor proportional to $\Gamma_+/\Omega_0$ (e.g., a roughly ten times larger gradient between $\Gamma_+=\Omega_0$ and $10\Omega_0$).
 In contrast, the quantum discord begins to decay at a faster rate.
 At longer times it can be seen that the quantum correlations become better protected against decoherence when the discord decreases more slowly.
-We examine the limiting case of this behaviour in Sec. \ref{2C}.
-Our current observation is that the dynamical behaviour of the classical correlations is qualitatively the same for both weak and strong coupling.
-The only particular difference is the presence of memory effects in the latter.
+We examine the limiting case of this behavior in Sec. \ref{2C}.
+Our current observation is that the dynamical behavior of the classical correlations is qualitatively the same for both weak and strong coupling.
+The only particular difference is the presence of memory effects in the latter. \\ In the regime $\Gamma\approx\Gamma_+$ a somewhat opposite effect occurs with respect to the full qubit-pseudomode information.
+In this instance, classical correlations disappear asymptotically in time so that eventually the quantum discord makes up all of the QMI.
+As almost no classical information is present even within the full memory region of the environment, we find a case where quantum information is in fact redundant.
+This is confirmed in Fig. \ref{AD}(b) where the average correlation content of a fragment is shown with varying $f$.
+Here, $\langle\bar{\delta}(\rho_{SP_f})\rangle\approx \langle I(f)\rangle$ and $\langle J(\rho_{SP_f})\rangle\approx 0$ regardless of the size of the fragment.
+Moreover, Fig. \ref{AvecorrP}(a) shows these same quantities plotted for a large separation of time scales.
+We see that the quantum and classical correlations mimic those in Fig. \ref{AvecorrR} for case (i), though without a sudden increase in the discord at large $f$ since the maximum available information via measurement is limited when the state is mixed\textemdash even for the eigenstates of a global observable which coincide with the eigenbasis of $\rho_{SP}$ (i.e., partial information plots are not anti-symmetric). \\ Overall, we conclude that the emergence of a classical plateau\textemdash in the partial information plots of either case (i) or (ii)\textemdash does not guarantee that classical information is redundant.
+This reveals significant underlying differences between the partial information plots presented in Figs. \ref{PIP(i)}\textemdash\ref{PIP(ii)} and those found in Refs. \cite{Paz2009,Zwolak2013}.
+For example, with an Ohmic environment interacting with a quantum Brownian oscillator, the quantum correlations (entanglement) are found to be suppressed for all but very large fraction sizes \cite{Paz2009}, meaning that the partial information plots alone reveal the presence of redundant classical correlations in the system.
+Here, we find that the same is not a sufficient condition for the redundancy of classical information, against what we originally interpreted as ``successful'' Darwinism in Sec. \ref{Sec4a}.
+A similar point regarding the nonunique association of the classical plateau to purely classically correlated states has been made in Ref. \cite{Horodecki2015}.